labgrid-project/labgrid/doc/configuration.rst

 RemotePlace
 ~~~~~~~~~~~
-A RemotePlace describes a set of resources attached to a labgrid remote place.
+A :any:`RemotePlace` describes a set of resources attached to a labgrid remote
+place.

 .. code-block:: yaml